arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 PureScript is mostly used for writing frontend code.
 Because of this, there are many DOM manipulation libraries available.
-In this section, I talk about four different PureScript libraries used for DOM manipulation.
+In this section, I talk about four different PureScript libraries used for DOM manipulation: simple-dom, purescript-react, Thermite, and Halogen.

 ### simple-dom